 Explore the art of monoprinting with master printmaker Dan Welden.
 Develop your skills of observation and awareness and link them with the challenges of the unexpected as you learn to confidently and creatively handle the pigments and tools of this art form.

 Monoprinting is one of the most unpredictable and exciting forms of art.
-You start with a plate, create your design, and instead of applying a layer of ink and printing multiple copies, you apply multiple inks to the plate, use various tools to create unique effects, and then print.
+You start with a plate, create your design, and instead of applying a layer of ink and printing multiples, you simply paint on the plate, place paper on the image and apply pressure.
 The result is a one-of-a-kind impression that resembles a painting more than a print.

 This workshop is open to all who desire to create with an open mind and heart, and are willing to embrace wonderfully surprising results.
 It is especially liberating for novice and experienced artists wishing to free themselves from creative blocks, fears, and expectations.